geotools/geotools/docs/user/welcome/support.rst

 ------------------

-If you seriously have a deadline, or find you are spending too much time reading this documentation please consider setting up a support contract with any of the following organisations.
+If you seriously have a deadline, or find you are spending too much time reading this documentation please consider setting up a support contract with any of the following organizations.

 * `Camptocamp <http://www.camptocamp.com/en/services/support>`_
 * `GeoSolutions <https://www.geo-solutions.it/offer/>`_